-To be fair to Dixon it's not like he hand-picks easy opponents, he's kind of depressed because he thinks there's no-one out there to fight except weaklings.
-Until he met Rocky he'd never really been challenged in the ring.
+To be fair to Dixon, it's not like he hand-picks easy opponents; in fact, he's kind of depressed because he thinks there's no-one out there to fight except weaklings.
+Until he met Rocky, he'd never really been challenged in the ring.
 Having a large ego is acceptable under the circumstances.

 But then again, it's not like Drago purposefully killed Apollo; he's just that strong, and Apollo spent more time training his ego rather than his retired skills.

-An unfilmed scene written for Rocky Balboa would have show Ivan Drago crippled in a respirator after years of steroids abuse.
+An unfilmed scene written for Rocky Balboa would have shown Ivan Drago crippled in a respirator after years of steroids abuse.

 In in an interview, Stallone gave his preferred fates for several characters, including Drago sinking into alcoholism in his disgrace, and ultimately killing himself.